bevyengine/rfcs/networked_replication.md

 > Please treat all terms like determinism, state transfer, snapshots, and eventual consistency as placeholders.
 We could easily label them differently.

 Bevy aims to make developing networked games as simple as possible.
-There isn't a "one size fits all" replication strategy that works for every game, but Bevy provides those it has under one API.
+There isn't one replication strategy that works best for every game, but Bevy provides those it has under one API.

 First think about your game and consider which form of replication might fit best.
 Players can *either* send their inputs to each other (or through a relay) and independently and deterministically simulate the game *or* they can send their inputs to a single machine (the server) who simulates the game and sends back updated game state.